PawanRamaMali/ML-Lifecycle-Dashboard/README.md

 ### 1. Define Project Objectives:
  The first step of the life cycle is to identify an opportunity to tangibly improve operations, increase customer satisfaction, or otherwise create value.

+### 2. Acquire and Explore Data:
+ The next step is to collect and prepare all of the relevant data for use in machine learning.

 ## Currently under development